mfs409/learnx-interactive-website-vue-firebase/README.md

 2. `index.html` says to include the file `bundle.js`
 3. `bundle.js` is a single file that contains all of our .vue and .ts files
-4. `bundle.js` starts with the code in `main.ts`, which says to create a router object from `router.ts` and a stat object from `appstate.ts`, and then to find the HTML DIV tag with an id of `app`, and to put our `App.vue` into it.
+4. `bundle.js` starts with the code in `main.ts`, which says to create a router object from `router.ts` and a state object from `appstate.ts`, and then to find the HTML DIV tag with an id of `app`, and to put our `App.vue` into it.
 5. The `App.vue` file will put a `Menu.vue`, `Error.vue`, and `Info.vue` into
    the web page.
 It will also put a "router-view" into the page, as a placeholder for other components that the router decides should go into the page.
-It will also hold on to the `appstate` object as `state`.
-6. The appstate object will call its `constructor` code, which will load the configuration from `config.ts`, connect to firebase, and then check if the user is logged in.
-It does this via its `initialCheckLogin` function, which will decide that the user is not logged in, and thus it will tell the router to switch to the logIn route.
+6. The appstate object will load the configuration from `fbconfig.ts`, connect to firebase, and then check if the user is logged in.
+It does this via its `initialCheckLogin` function, which will decide that the user is not logged in, and thus it will tell the router to switch to the LogIn route.
-7. The router will put the `Login.vue` component into the page.
+7. The router will put the `LogIn.vue` component into the page.
-8. The `Login.vue` will just display some HTML, and won't do anything else until the user clicks "Log In".
+8. The `LogIn.vue` will just display some HTML, and won't do anything else until the user clicks "Log In".

 That's a lot of interaction between components.
 But the good news is, that's